looker/app-marketing-facebook-ads-stitch-redshift/README.md

 To use this block, you will need to:

 Create a `app_marketing_analytics_config` project that is assumed by the manifest.lkml.
-This configuration requires a facebook_ads.view.lkml file
+This configuration requires a facebook_ads_config.view.lkml file

 For example: